 This helps homeowners detach from the grid and generate their own electricity.
 Solar power is particularly useful in isolated, rural areas that are either off-grid or don’t have a reliable grid connection.

-Scotland might be known for its lush green landscapes, misty mornings and occasional grey skies, but don’t doubt the effectiveness of solar in the UK.
+Scotland might be known for its lush green landscapes, misty mornings and frequent grey skies, but don’t doubt the effectiveness of solar even in this northern part of the UK.

 Despite prevailing misconceptions, solar panels are not exclusive to sun-drenched regions.